lxbr/ludwig/README.md

   * would make GraalVM a dependency
   * better integration for callbacks?

-* when the program failes we return a non-zero exit code
+* when the program fails we return a non-zero exit code
   * **and** print the app-state as edn
   * we can then analyze that data in a Clojure REPL
   * starting the program with a debug flag, we can pass that data back into the program